firehawkvfx/firehawk/README.md

   Note that the original snapshot is still in the list.

 - We will test configure a local deployment before we use cloud resources.
 This will still create an AWS user and s3 bucket to store software installations.
+If you need to ensure [houdini is not installed](#disabling-side-effects-houdini), [you don't have an NFS share](#nfs-shared-volumes), or a [houdini license server](#license-servers), you may also want to run those scripts and disable the relevent variables to ensure they are not used.
   ```
   source ./update_vars.sh --dev --init
   ./scripts/ci-set-init-local-deploy.sh # Set config overrides to prevent cloud deployment.
 Only local tests run for this job.
+  # Run any other custom scripts to alter funcitonality here.
   source ./update_vars.sh --init # env vars have changed, so we source again
   ./firehawk.sh
   ```
-- Once succesful, we can test deploy the cloud resource.
+- Once succesful, we can test deploy the cloud resource.  if you ran any cusotm scripts to disable functions, you should run them again after ci-set-deploy-cloud.sh
   ```
   source ./update_vars.sh --dev --init
   ./scripts/ci-set-deploy-cloud.sh # set config overrides to allow deployment